HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 If you run it manually, accessing the code isn't always simple.
 If you started the program just by double-clicking its executable, the exit code will typically be lost.

-If you started the program in the [terminal](/tooling/articles/terminal_for_dummies.md#what-is-a-terminal-or-a-console), then the exit code can be accessed in a way that depends on your [shell](/tooling/articles/terminal_for_dummies.md#different-shells): if you're using Powershell, as is typical on Windows, then running `$lastexitcode` will print the exit code from the program you just ran.
+If you started the program in the [terminal](/tooling/articles/terminal_for_dummies.md#terminal), then the exit code can be accessed in a way that depends on your [shell](/tooling/articles/terminal_for_dummies.md#shells): if you're using Powershell, as is typical on Windows, then running `$lastexitcode` will print the exit code from the program you just ran.
 If you're using Bash (e.g. either in MSYS2 on Windows, or by default on most Linuxes) or something compatible, then `echo $?` will do the same thing.

 ## Returning conditionally

-`return` doesn't have to be spelled at the end of the function.
+`return` doesn't always have to be at the end of the function.
 It can be anywhere, e.g. in an `if`.
 Reaching `return` immediately exits out of the current function.
 If this function is `main`, it exits the program.

 You can have multiple `return`s per function too, but of course at most one can be reached at a time.